mehmandarov/mehmandarov.github.io/_posts/2019-02-19-computer-superstars.markdown

 So, what is so important about this machine, you might ask?

-The most interesting thing about this particular machine is that it belonged to [Kristen Nygaard][4].
-One can even argue that it had a role in the development of [Simula][2] – the first object-oriented programming language, the language that is considered to have had a strong influence on Java and many other modern object-oriented languages.
+The most interesting thing about this particular machine is that it belonged to [Kristen Nygaard][4] – the co-inventor of object-oriented programming and the programming language Simula, together with [Ole-Johan Dahl][19].

+[Simula][2] was the first object-oriented programming language and the language that is considered to have had a strong influence on Java and many other modern object-oriented languages.

+So, one can argue that this machine, being the office computer of Kristen Nygaard, had a direct role in the development of Simula and work related to it.

 ![IBM XT (picture from the movie set).
 Photo: Rustam Mehmandarov] [14]
 <figcaption class = "caption">IBM XT (picture from the movie set).
 Photo: Rustam Mehmandarov.</figcaption>